mtbvang/puppet-devhost/README.md

 ## Overview

 A puppet module for provisioning development host machines with the tools for container and VM based development environments.
+The aim is to only have the absolute necessary tools on the host, docker, vagrant, virtualisation tools (vbox, vmwre, kvm et.).
+All other project build and develop dependencies are install on a vagrant dev machine to allow true multi-project work.

 ## Module Description

 Installs the following tools on the host:
+- dev user and home
 - docker
 - eclipse kepler
 - java 7